Gasly moves to Alpine to set up an all-French lineup in F1 - WHIZ News

 Ocon answered with a tweet: “We were just two little kids from Normandy with an impossible dream.
 Welcome to the Alpine family, Pierrot.”

+“They’ve known each other for a very long time, and they’ve raced together,” Szafnauer said.
+They’re about equally experienced, they’re both fast, both ambitious.
+I think they’ll work well together.”

-Alpine is a brand of the French car maker Renault, which should be big new in France.
+Alpine is a brand of the French car maker Renault.
 The news came in the early hours in France with many in the country awakening to the move.

 Gasly has been a development driver for Red Bull.
 But Red Bull did not allow him to drive Red Bull’s main car — manned by Max Verstappen and Sergio Perez — which meant he felt he was held as a kind of “hostage” with the organization.